اَعُوْذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 Aloo Ka Samosa | How To Make Samosa Recipe | How To Make Aloo Samosa Recipe | Potato Samosa Recipe | How To Fry Samosa | Easy Samosa Recipe | Vegetarian Starter Recipes | Vegetable Samosa Recipe | Fried Samosa Pastry Recipe | Indian Potato Recipes | How To Make Samosa Filling | Somosa Recipe | Iftar Recipes | Vegan Recipes | Indian Starters | Vegetarian Recipes Indian | How To Fold Samosa | Potato Starters | Ramadan Recipes | Vegan Potato Recipes | Frozen Samosa Dough Recipe | Onion Samosa Recipe | How To Make Potato Samosa Filling Recipe | Vegetarian Potato Recipes

-A delicious street-food snack.
+Aloo samosas are a delicious street-food snack.
 Learn how to make this classic street food starter in the comfort of your own home.
 Crispy, flaky and delicious pastry filled with a spiced potato and pea mixture.
 Perfect for Ramadan and iftar partiers or even for a sneaky treat for yourself.

 Try this deep-fried potato stuffed snack that is perfect for vegans and meat lovers alike!
 This aloo samosa recipe, sometimes known as a somoso, is perfect to add to your book of iftar recipes.
 This easy samosa recipe is perfect for vegetarians as well as vegans.
 This video shows you how to make the samosa dough, how to make the samosa filling and how to fry the samosa.